Gliclazide is a medicine used to treat type 2 diabetes.

 If you take too many gliclazide tablets, contact your doctor straight away.
 An overdose of gliclazide can cause low blood sugar.

 If you think you have low blood sugar, have some food or drink that quickly gets sugar into your bloodstream such as sugar cubes or fruit juice.
 This type of sugar will not last long in your blood so you may also need to eat a starchy carbohydrate, like a sandwich or a biscuit.
-This will maintain your blood sugar for longer.

 Like all medicines, gliclazide can cause side effects although not everyone gets them.
+Side effects can be less likely if you take gliclazide tablets with a meal.

 Common side effects